-Low birth weight can result in health and social disadvantages throughout childhood and adult life, it is therefore positive that the number of low-birth-weight babies in Carmarthenshire has remained below the Wales rate since 2018.
-To expand, Carmarthenshire's rate of low birth weight babies was the 3rd lowest in Wales when it fell to 4.9% in 2020 compared to the Welsh average of 6.1%.
+Low birth weight can result in health and social disadvantages throughout childhood and adult life, and it is pleasing to note that the number of low-birth-weight babies in Carmarthenshire remains low.
+Since 2018, Carmarthenshire's birth weight has been lower than the Wales rate and for 2020 was the 3rd lowest in Wales when it fell to 4.9% compared to the Welsh average of 6.1%.